ME-Merlin2010/cex.io-seller/README.md

 #### Orders

 ```
-The total number of orders placed by the Reinvestment program.
+The total number of orders placed by the program.
 ```

 #### Canceled

 ```
-The total number of orders canceled by the Reinvestment program, due to time expirations.
+The total number of orders canceled by the program, due to time expirations.
 ```

 ```
 Note, an order will be canceled, if not completed within ~60 seconds.
 This keeps funds
-available for reinvestment, if an order is placed during a price spike, and a new order will
+available for selling, if an order is placed during a price spike, and a new order will
 be placed at the updated price.
 ```